Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

 # CEP to UXP Technical Migration Guide
-This guide is geared towards CEP (Common Extensibility Platform) developers who would like more technical guidance on migrating their extensions to UXP.
+This guide is geared towards CEP (Common Extensibility Platform) developers who would like more technical guidance on migrating their extensions to UXP (Unified eXtensibility Platform).
 The migration process is no doubt challenging but will dramatically improve your development experience for future iterations of your plugins.

 - [CEP to UXP Technical Migration Guide](#cep-to-uxp-technical-migration-guide)
   - [Why migrate to UXP?](#why-migrate-to-uxp)